-23 Sep New Law from the Department of Transport.
+23 Sep New Law from the Department of Transport For Covid-19 Precautions

-Having now lived with Covid-19 , things are slowly being normalised into routine.
+Having now lived with Covid-19, things are slowly being normalised into a routine.
 A problem, that had to be dealt with was the ‘wearing of masks’.
-Recently the Singaporean Government took on the whole responsibility of the Covid-19 testing budget of taxi drivers.
+Recently the Singaporean Government took on the whole responsibility for the Covid-19 testing budget of taxi drivers.
 It was also mandatory for the drivers and passengers to take precautions as much as possible.

 But in England, the Transport Department has decided on something different.
 The new law introduced is that passengers have to cover their faces.